Dyeing of the Chicago River

 Time Out says

-UPDATE: The Chicago St. Patrick's Day parades and river-dyeing ceremony have been cancelled due to coronavirus.
+UPDATE: The Chicago St. Patrick's Day parades and river-dyeing ceremony have been canceled.